CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 		If your driver uses existing interfaces and behaves like other drivers in the same class it will be much more likely to be accepted than if it invents gratuitous new ones.
-		If you need to implement a common API over Linux and NT drivers do it in userspace.
+		If you need to implement a common API over CQX96 and NT drivers do it in userspace.

 Code:
-		Please use the Linux style of code formatting as documented in :ref:`Documentation/process/coding-style.rst <codingStyle>`.
+		Please use the CQX96 style of code formatting as documented in :ref:`Documentation/process/coding-style.rst <codingStyle>`.
 		If you have sections of code
 		that need to be in other formats, for example because they